sobebarali/Bloodcore-AI/README.md

 # Bloodcore Crew

 Welcome to the Bloodcore Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project aims to set up a crew of agents using the CrewAI framework to analyze blood test reports, search for relevant health articles, make personalized recommendations, and securely share the analysis and recommendations with users via email.

+## Project Goals

+- Take a sample blood test report in PDF format
+- Understand and analyze the report's content
+- Search the internet for articles that fit the person's needs
+- Make health recommendations based on the findings
+- Develop a secure POST API to share the analysis and recommendations with the user via email

 ## Installation